Brett Knowles, pm2 Consulting

 The underlying logic to this article comes from the insightful work of BJ Fogg and his Behavior Model.

-The Fogg Behavior Model (FBM) highlights three principal elements as the drivers of behavior: Motivation, Ability and Prompt.
-He talks about "Prompts" as efforts to encourage OKR success.
+The Fogg Behavior Model (FBM) highlights three principal elements as the drivers of behavior: Motivation, Ability, and Prompt.
+He talks about "Prompts" as efforts to encourage individual and team OKR success.

-This framework has been widely applied and proven to be valid in multiple situations outside of OKRs - but we have gained a good amount of experience in the OKR world and have been very pleased with the insights it provides.
+This framework has been widely applied and proven to be valid in multiple situations outside of OKRs - but we have gained a good amount of experience in the OKR methodology and have been very pleased with the insightful and dynamic thinking it provides.

 Here are four things you can notice right away about the Fogg Behavior Model from looking at the graph:

-a) As a person’s motivation and ability to use OKRs increases, the more likely it is that they will use OKRs.
+a) As a person’s motivation and ability to implement OKRs increases, the more likely it is that they will use OKRs.

 b) There’s an inverse relationship between motivation and ability.
-The easier it is to implement OKRs, the less motivation is needed to use them.
+The easier it is to implement OKRs (Objectives and Key Results), the less motivation is needed to use them.
 On the other hand, the harder they are to implement, the more motivation is needed.

 c) The action line—the green curved line—lets you know that any behavior above that line will take place if it’s appropriately triggered.
 At the same time, any behavior below the line won’t take place regardless of the trigger used.
 Why is that?
 Because if you have practically zero motivation to use OKRs, you won’t regardless of how easy it is to do.
 At the same time, if you’re very motivated to use OKRs, but it’s incredibly difficult to do, you’ll get frustrated and you won’t act.